stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (akumar30−stat6250): Can we create new dataset from existing multiple dataset in SAS data step? (without using proc sql)
 * *Question (aalshehry−stat6250):* What is the difference between "Retain" and "Keep" in DATA statement?
 - Question (yyan11−stat6250): Is there a limit number of specific rows or columns data that will be the subset of an SAS data set?
+- Question (meisenbach-stat6250): What does the SET statement in the DATA step do?
+- Answer (meisenbach-stat6250): It tells SAS to read an observation from one or more SAS data sets.
+If more than one data set name appears in the SET statement, the resulting output data set is a concatenation of all the data sets that are listed.

 [optional: adv_recipe_for_creating_analytic_datasets (from Week 5 Overview)]
 - Question (akumar30−stat6250):  can we create new variable using proc sql statement in SAS?
 - Answer (akumar30−stat6250):  Yes, using LABEL = option we can create new variable using SAS proc sql statement.
 * *Question (aalshehry−stat6250):* In SQL inquery, what is the substitue of proc means and proc freq?
+- Question (meisenbach-stat6250): Does using PROC SQL create a different data structure than using the DATA statement?
+If I want to sort data using PROC SQL, does the data need to be read into a TABLE?